Skip to main content

 EventThe event and market name

-Total SizeNumber of contracts held
+SizeNumber of contracts held

 Avg.
-PriceAverage price you paid per contract
+PriceAverage price paid per contract

-Mark PriceCurrent market price per contract
+Mark PriceCurrent reference price per contract

 Closing a Position